-Throughout the 2000s, the League continued its opposition to repeated efforts to drill for oil in the Arctic National Wildlife Refuge (ANWR).
+Throughout the 2000s, the League continued its opposition to repeated efforts to drill for oil in ANWR.
 In 2006, the League submitted comments to the National Environmental Policy Act (NEPA) task force, urging its members to uphold the integrity of the original landmark legislation.

-Early in 2012, the League declared its opposition to the proposed Keystone XL (KXL) pipeline because of the need to put the U.S. on a path of emissions reductions, to protect against climate change, and to ensure safe drinking water for all Americans.
+Early in 2012, the League declared its opposition to the proposed Keystone XL (KXL) pipeline because of the need to put the United States on a path of emissions reductions, protect against climate change, and ensure safe drinking water for all Americans.
 Later that year, the League commended President Obama's decision to delay the approval of the pipeline until appropriate study and consideration could be taken.
 The League also worked to encourage the President to veto legislation from Congress in 2015 that would have forced the approval of the KXL pipeline.
-The League continues to encourage a full rejection of the pipeline by the Executive Branch.
+The League celebrated when the pipeline project was finally fully rejected.
+In 2021, the LWVUS urged President Biden to immediately shut down the Dakota Access Pipeline (DAPL).
+Later that year, we joined with other organizations to urge the President to cancel the Gulf of Mexico Outer Continental Shelf Oil and Gas Lease Sale 257.